AhmadArrabi/3D-annotator/README.md

 # 3D CT Annotator 🦴

-An annotation tool for localizaing landmarks on CT scans.
-A user is given two views (AP and Lateral), and asked to add bounding boxes over regions of interest (ROI) in both views.
-As the views are orthoogonal, we can exactly localize the ROIs in 3D 💀🎯
+An annotation tool for localizing landmarks on CT scans.
+The tool provides a synchronized MULTI-VIEW environment.
+Users draw bounding boxes on AP and Lateral views, which are automatically projected into 3D space and visualized on axial, coronal, and sagittal MPR views.

 ![Annotator Overview](./assets/overview.png)